Ashhas/Quotez/README.md

 # Quotez - Programming Quotes
 :speech_balloon: This project is a Random Programming Quotes app made with [Programming Quotes API].
-Get random programming quotes from an online database and save them in the locally or share them with your friends!
+Get random programming quotes from an online database and save them locally on your phone or share them with your friends!

 ## Screenshots